Howdy Doody: Story

 Buffalo Bob Smith created Howdy Doody during his days as a radio announcer on WNBC.
 At that time, Howdy Doody was only a voice Smith performed on the radio.
 When Smith made an appearance on NBC's television program Puppet Playhouse on December 27, 1947, the reception for the character was great enough to begin a demand for a visual character for television.
 Frank Paris, a puppeteer whose puppets appeared on the program, was asked to create a Howdy Doody puppet.

 Smith, the show's host, was dubbed "Buffalo Bob" early in the show's run (a reference to the historical American frontier character Buffalo Bill as well as to Smith's hometown of Buffalo, New York).
 At first the set was supposed to be a circus tent, but it soon was changed to a western town.
 Smith wore cowboy garb, as did the puppet.
-The name of the puppet star was derived from the expression "howdy doody" / "howdy do," a commonplace corruption of the phrase "How do you do?" used in the western United States and in Britain as well (e.g. "Here's a howdy-do" from The Mikado).
+The name of the puppet star was derived from the expression "howdy doody"/"howdy do", a commonplace corruption of the phrase "How do you do?" used in the western United States and in Britain as well (for example, "Here's a howdy-do" from The Mikado).
 (The straightforward use of that expression was also in the theme song's lyrics.)
 Smith, who had gotten his start as a singing radio personality in Buffalo, frequently used music in the program.
 Cast members Lew Anderson and Robert "Nick" Nicholson both were experienced jazz musicians.